Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 What you need to filter the dissolved iron in your water

-Then if something ever happens to the peroxide, the Pro-OX will still work.
-It just works better with some oxidation like peroxide, or chlorination but it’ll still work on its own, so it’ll give you a break if something ever happens to your system.
+Then, if something ever happens to the peroxide, the Pro-OX will still work.
+It just works better with some oxidation like peroxide or chlorination, but it’ll still work on its own, so it’ll give you a break if something ever happens to your system.

 Will Peroxide kill coliform bacteria?

-Another question that we get a lot is, Hey, what about hydrogen peroxide for e-coli?
-Or how about coliform?
+Another question that we get often is, “Hey, what about hydrogen peroxide for e-coli?”
+Or “How about coliform?“

-There’s a lot of controversy about this as some water treatment professionals say hydrogen peroxide works great for coliform.
+There’s a lot of controversy about this, as some water treatment professionals say hydrogen peroxide works great for coliform.

 In other words, hydrogen peroxide is a pretty weak biocide compared to chlorine or ozone.
 The EPA, for instance, doesn’t recognize hydrogen peroxide for drinking water treatment or as a disinfectant.
 It can work, but you have to have a very high concentration of it, and it doesn’t last long.

-So if you know you got coliform and still want to use hydrogen peroxide, then after filtration, you want to have an ultraviolet sterilizer.
+So, if you know you have coliform and still want to use hydrogen peroxide, then you should have an ultraviolet sterilizer after filtration.
 At least, that’s my opinion.

 Okay, we don't recommend hydrogen peroxide as a disinfectant, although we say it is effective for iron and sulfur-producing bacteria.
 If health is a factor, like with coliform, we recommend chlorine.